Chouval bwa: Origin

-The chouval bwa music is the music played by an orchestra to entertain the kids sitting on the wooden carousel in Martinique.
+The chouval bwa music is the music played by an orchestra to entertain the children sitting on a wooden carousel in Martinique.

 Characteristics

 The belair percussionist is typically the leader of the chouval bwa orchestra.
 Chouval bwa features a drummer on the tanbour drum and the ti bwa, a percussion instrument made out of a piece of bamboo laid horizontally and beaten with sticks; the most traditional ensembles also use accordions, chacha (a rattle) and the bel-air, a bass version of the tanbour, bamboo flute and comb and paper-type kazoo.
 Call-and-response singing completes the ensemble.
 The lead singer chooses the sequence of dances through his or her selection of songs, each of which goes with a specific dance.
 All songs are sung by a chantwèl in créole and concern relations between the sexes, local gossip, and current politics.